dkpro/dkpro-tc/pages/DKProTcBasics_1_0_0.md

         dimClassificationArgs
  );

+/* Sets the output-folder to which all data is written that is created by DKPro TC, this includes the results of the experiments.
+   This environmental variable has to be set before the experiment runs, temporarily or permantely */ System.setProperty("DKPRO_HOME", System.getProperty("user.home")+"/Desktop/");

-// Pass this configuration to an experiment ExperimentTrainTest exp = new ExperimentTrainTest("BrownPosDemoCV");
+// Pass this configuration to an experiment ExperimentTrainTest exp = new ExperimentTrainTest("ExperimentName");
 exp.setPreprocessing(createEngineDescription(OutcomeAnnotator.class);
+exp.addReport(new BatchTrainTestReport());
 exp.setParameterSpace(pSpace);

 // Run experiment